Login Issues with Wispr Flow

 Specific SSO errors and what they mean:

-Organization not found for your email domain: Your company may not have set up SSO with Wispr Flow yet — contact IT.
+SSO Requires Being A Part Of An Organization: your company may not have set up SSO with Wispr Flow yet — contact IT.

 Tip: Press Enter to advance through the SSO login flow instead of clicking the buttons.